mattmaniak/jumpy_dot/docs/README.md

 ### jumpy-dot
 Release type: fixed.
-The license can be found in the root folder.
+The license can be found in the docs/ folder.

 #### What's that?
 It's a simple ASCII-based game.